Lovrom8/RSMods/docs/qc-use-readme.md

 This guide covers the **QC Automation** tab in `RSMods.exe`.

+For non-developers, use a ready-built release artifact.
+Building from source is optional.

 ## What QC Automation Does

 - Chooses QC preset targets from Rocksmith authored tone names.